Paramedicine

 • Human resource management

-This 36-credit hour program is offered in 8-week online courses.
+This 36-credit hour program offers 8-week and full-length semester online courses.
 Full-time and part-time plans of study are available.

 Program Outcomes

-1. Demonstrate competency in EMS administration, including human resources, leadership, planning, communication, clinical care, EMS operations and finance.
+1. Demonstrate competency in administration, including human resources management, leadership, planning, communication, clinical care, operations, and finance.

-4. Combine critical-thinking, discipline research, and effective problem-solving in EMS.
+2. Combine critical-thinking, disciplined research, and effective problem-solving in Paramedicine.

-5. Employ ethical decision-making, service, and civic responsibility in accordance with the Judeo-Christian and Ignatian values and those values consistent with the health care professions and EMS in serving as a leader, administrator, educator, mentor, and advocate for the field of EMS.
+3. Employ ethical decision-making, service, and civic responsibility in accordance with the Judeo-Christian tradition, Ignatian values, and the values consistent with the health care professions while serving as a leader, administrator, educator, mentor, and advocate for the field of Paramedicine.

 Admission Requirements